emergency22/emergency22/README.md

 ☕ Java | 🇯 Javascript | 💻 AWS Certified Cloud Practitioner | 🛏 REST APIs |⚡SQL | ⚛ React | 🌎 TAK | 🌲 National Parks Enthusiast
 <br>
 <br>
 Full Stack Developer with a background in the emergency services.
-My primary skills are Java, Javascript, SQL, React, HTML, CSS, REST APIs, Spring Boot, and AWS.
+My primary skills are Java, Javascript, SQL, React, HTML, CSS, REST APIs, and AWS.
 My previous work history is in Emergency Management and as a First Responder, where I have a demonstrated ability to work in high-stress environments, collaborate well with others, and solve difficult problems.
 I am additionally adept at customer service, coordination, and leadership roles.

 I am proficient in utilizing emergency management software tools such as WebEOC, ReadyOp, and TAK (WinTAK/ATAK).
 With my skills and background, I am ready to apply my expertise to innovative software projects.
 I am seeking roles in software development and support, cloud infrastructure, full stack development, and back end development.
 <br><br>